Serving Persecuted Christians Worldwide - Qatar - Open Doors UK & Ireland

 How are Christians persecuted in Qatar?

-How can I help Christians in the Arabian Peninsula?
+How can I help Christians in the region?

 Please keep praying for your brothers and sisters in Qatar.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors supports the body of Christ on the Arabian Peninsula by organising prayer, distributing Scripture resources, and training believers and pastors.